Laurance Doyle: Career

 His first job was at the Jet Propulsion Laboratory as an imaging engineer, where he was in charge of analyzing pictures of Jupiter and Saturn sent from the spacecraft Voyager.
 He moved to Heidelberg, Germany, to help analyze images of Halley's Comet.
 He got his doctorate in Astrophysics at the University of Heidelberg.

 In 2011, Doyle led the team which discovered Kepler-16b, the first confirmed circumbinary planet, nicknamed "Tatooine" after the fictional planet from Star Wars.

-Doyle is currently seeking to compare dolphin whistles and baby babble in an attempt to make predictions about extraterrestrial communications.
+Doyle is currently seeking to compare dolphin whistles, whale sounds, and baby babble in an attempt to make predictions about extraterrestrial communications.
 He believes that by measuring the complexity of communications for different species on Earth, we could get a good indication of how advanced an extraterrestrial signal is using an application of Zipf's law.
 His study determined that babies babble over 800 different sounds with the same amount of frequency as dolphins.
 As they grow older, those sounds decrease to around 50 and become more repetitious.
 The study found that baby dolphins develop similarly in regards to their whistling.

 Doyle is faculty at Principia College and the founding Director of Principia College's Institute for the Metaphysics of Physics, founded in 2014.